 More than 150 Earth-observation satellites are currently in orbit.
 Their mission is to provide scientists with the essential data needed to detect environmental changes on Earth.
 Because many climate variables can only be measured from space, Earth-observation satellites are a vital tool to monitor the effects of climate change on natural ecosystems.

 At Airbus, we have been managing data from the European Space Agency (ESA)’s Earth-observation satellites since the early 1990s.
-We are involved in all major environment-monitoring satellite programmes in Europe and play a key role in all 12 of the Copernicus missions.
+We are involved in all major environment-monitoring satellite programmes in Europe and play a key role in all the Copernicus missions.

 This critical geospatial data enables us to: